Things Marcos left out in his first SONA

 READ: Marcos pushes for limited blended learning for coming school year

-While he touched on his administration's "friends to all, enemy to none" foreign policy, Marcos made no mention of the country's tensions with Beijing in the West Philippine Sea and how he intends to assert the arbitral ruling.
+While he touched on his administration's "friends to all, enemy to none" foreign policy, Marcos made no mention of how he intends to assert the arbitral ruling that is irking Beijing over the South China Sea.

 He did, however, receive applause and standing ovation for declaring that he will "not preside over any process that will abandon even a square inch of territory of the Republic of the Philippines to any foreign power."